douglas-shanks/CloverLeaf_HIP/README.md

 # CloverLeaf HIP

 A HIP port of the CloverLeaf mini-app starting from the current CUDA version on UK-MAC.
 This port used hipify-perl (https://github.com/ROCm-Developer-Tools/HIPIFY) to convert the CUDA kernels.
-Extra work was required for CUDA specific code (references to specific warpsizes relevant to NVidia hardware etc.).
+Extra work was required for CUDA specific code (references to specific warpsizes relevant to Nvidia hardware etc.).

 ## Compiling